Provismet/CombatPlus-Core/README.md

 - Using the interfaces is best for mod support as they allow callbacks and keep data consistent.
 Using the tags allows for an item to be an "honorary" melee/dual weapon, these will still be applicable for enchantments.
 - Swords implement `DualWeapon`.
 - Axes implement `MeleeWeapon`.
-- `DamageEnchantment` accepts melee weapons in anvils.
-(This mirrors the vanilla functionality of Sharpness working on Axes on anvils.)
 - Items in the `combat-plus:breaks_shields` tag will _obviously_ break shields.

 ## Dependency